Chella, Spain: History

 During this century, the population is growing; the remains of the Muslim castle remain in the upper part, today the district of La Peña.
 This development is consolidated in the eighteenth century, when the feudal lords are no longer the Borja, but the Marquis de Bélgida.
 In the war of succession Chella ceases to belong to the government of Xàtiva and enter the village of Montesa with the neighboring municipalities of Anna, Enguera and Estubeny.
 All these cities were affected by the earthquake of 23 March 1748, which destroyed the old church of Chella, thus accelerating the construction of the new (1763) neoclassical style and Latin cross with bell-shaped corners towards the cardinal points, turn and that it keeps its first bell Maria de Gracia dating from 1789.

 During the same century the transformation of dry lands in the orchard, thanks to the discovery of a new source (Le Abrullador) thanks to the examination of Cabanilles has generated significant economic growth.

 In the nineteenth century, when territorial lordships disappeared, Chella became a municipality in the municipal sense.
 In the Madoz census of 1840, the population was 1200 inhabitants, whose economy was based on the cultivation of wheat, corn, barley and the production of oil, wine and silk.
 During the restoration, the agricultural social structure was made up of small and medium-sized landowners and day laborers, which led to the appearance of "caciquism" (the name given to all the political relations that animated the years of the Restoration of the Bourbons in Spain (1874–1931)).

 There is a legend, with romantic hues, that El Chato, a true character in the service of caciquism, became a rodero (bandit) after a disappointment in love.

 The phylloxera (destructive vine aphid) has brought about the end of vineyard cultivation and wine production.
-This caused many emigrations in Argentina or Algeria (Sidi Bel Abbés) and the extension of the olive growing.
+This caused many emigrations in Argentina or Algeria (Sidi Bel Abbès) and the extension of the olive growing.

 Since the time of the Republic and the civil war, stands in the barracks of Paterna, the figure of Carlos Fabra Marin (07/02 / 1904-6 / 7/1970), Republican sergeant who aborted, at night on 29 July, with his aide-de-camp and his only pistol (a 9-millimeter Bergman), the seditious military uprising in Valencia.
 The shooting left 3 dead and several wounded.
 This intervention was decisive to avoid the military rebellion of Valencia against the Second Republic.
 He was decorated for this action by General José Miaja.